meeshkan/properties-driven-development-tutorial/ARTICLE.md

 - Values are integers
 - There are no missing values

 Being good developers we are, we would of course go on writing unit tests to cover each of those assumptions with the behaviour we want.
 The bad news is our imaginations are limited.
-For example, above we did not mention whether our parser works when the CSV is empty or when the CSV only has the header row.
+For example, above we forgot to list the assumptions that the list of keys is non-empty and there's at least one row in the CSV.

 Property-based tests are excellent for forcing us to be **explicit about our assumptions**.
 To come up with properties for our CSV-to-JSON parser, we would need to first generate CSVs we expect our parser to be able to handle.
 Here's the pseudocode for one such generator:

 1. Generate keys: a list of arbitrary strings,
 1. Generate the number of rows: a non-negative integer,
 1. Generate rows: For each row and key, generate an arbitrary string value.

 Can you see how many tricky cases our generator forces us to cover?
-The list of keys may be empty, the number of rows may be zero, and we assume our code works with arbitrary strings (including empty strings) both as keys and values.
+The list of keys may be empty, the number of rows may be zero, and we assume our code works with arbitrary strings (including empty strings and strings containing commas) both as keys and values.
 Generator as above would push our CSV parser to its limits!

+The generator as above might turn out to be too demanding for our use case.
+If that happens, we can simply relax the generator to produce "friendlier" data.
+Instead of "programming by coincidence", where specific cases may or may not be supported, we've consciously made the decision which cases are supported.

 The above generator is an example of a "bottom-up" approach to data generation.
 Instead of generating totally random CSVs, we generate them bottom-up, keeping track of what goes in so that we know what our expected result is.
 This avoids the problem where we need to duplicate the implementation in tests.
 For example, with the generator above, we know the length of the resulting JSON array should be equal to the non-negative integer drawn at step 2, the number of rows we generated.
 That's a good property!

+This concludes the brief introduction to properties-driven development.
+We next move to applying the principles in an example project.

 ## Example project: sorted dictionary

 As an example project, we'll build our own **sorted dictionary** in Python.
 We call the datastructure `SortedDict` and expect it to always keep its keys in sorted order.
 Such a `SortedDict` might be useful for keeping, for example, users in the order they logged into our application.
 We're also able to traverse the sorted list of key-value pairs in linear time.

-We implement the sorting using a standard [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).
-While the average running time for insert, search and delete operations in binary search tree is `O(lg(n))`, where `n` is the number of keys, the worst-case running time for such operations is linear.
-Therefore, you should use [`sortedcontainers`](https://github.com/grantjenks/python-sortedcontainers/) for production usage.
+We keep the keys sorted by storing the key-value pairs in a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree).
+Because the standard tree could be unbalanced and therefore ineffective, you should use [`sortedcontainers`](https://github.com/grantjenks/python-sortedcontainers/) in real-life use cases.

-Implementing sorted dictionary makes a good example for properties-driven development for various reasons.
-First, it shows that PBT is not only for functional programming but just as useful for implementing a mutable dictionary.
+Implementing sorted dictionary still makes a good example for properties-driven development for various reasons.
+First, it shows that property-based testing is not only for functional programming but just as useful for implementing a mutable dictionary.
 Second, while the implementation is straight-forward, it's also complex enough to deserve good tests.
 Especially the deletion logic is error-prone.
 Finally, because the implementation is based on the well-known binary search tree, we can resort to simple reference implementations in this article.

 For the simplicity of this article, we assume the keys are integers and that the keys themselves are used for comparison (instead of providing a custom callable per value like `SortedDict` in `sortedcontainers` does).